FAQs for Parents and Families

 If you were to ask Fisher students about life on campus, they would likely use one word: busy.
 It sounds a bit cliché, but truly, there is never a dull moment on the Fisher campus.

-First-year students enroll in the Learning Community Program—groups of students who take two or three of their first-year courses together.
+First-year students enroll in the Learning Community Program—groups of students who take two of their first-year courses together.
 This makes it possible for new students to become acclimated to college life by studying with and getting to know a core of professors and fellow students extremely well.
 The Learning Community Program is the foundation of the First-Year Program at Fisher.

 Fisher is a very safe campus.
 The Office of Safety and Security is responsible for campus safety and operates 24 hours a day, seven days a week.
 Security officers conduct regular foot, bicycle, and auto patrols of all campus buildings, grounds, and parking areas.